Sparta Community News

 Hall Rental

-We have a great space to rent for any gathering you are hosting.
+We have great spaces to rent for any gathering you are hosting.
 We have re-established our stage in the upper hall, have a certified kitchen, air conditioning and chair lifts and a fully accessible lower entrance and washrooms.
-Our prices are very reasonable.
 See the end of the newsletter for how to book the hall and costs.
+PAL insurance is needed if alcohol is served.
+The Sparta Church Museum lower hall is also available for rent at the same rates as the community hall upper room.
+Rental agreements are on the village website.

 Thank You